adhityan/adhityan/README.md

 ## Hi there, I'm Adhityan 👋

-### I'm an Entrepreneur, Developer, and Teacher!
+### I am a tech leader
-- 🌱 I’m currently worrking in GenAI :)
+- 🌱 Currently working on AI/ML and GenAI :)
-- 🥅 2024: Focus on travel and fun!!
+- 🥅 2024: Focus on travel and health...
-- 🔭 Newly into Fitness, help me!
+- ⛷️ Newly into skiing!!

 ### Connect with me: